 1. Decide on responsibilities

-Be very clear about how the responsibilities of the house will be divided between you and your spouse.
+Working parents need to be very clear about how the responsibilities of the house will be divided.
 Who will take care of the children and on which days, who will clean the house, who will shop for groceries, who will manage the budget, and so on… These are questions to which there should be clear answers.

 If you leave such matters ambiguously, there is a good chance that it might lead to a clash.
 For instance, a couple may take their children to school on a random basis, without any clear agreement on who is responsible for which day.
-If both of them have an urgent matter to attend, they may not be able to take the children to school, triggering a conflict.
+If both working parents have an urgent matter to attend to, they may not be able to take the children to school, triggering a conflict.
 If both parents had planned earlier, they could have easily found an agreeable solution.

 2. Hire help

-If both of your salaries are good, you should definitely consider hiring some help — a nanny to take care of the children when you are not at home and a maid to take care of the household chores.
+If the salaries of both working parents are good, you should definitely consider hiring some help — a nanny to take care of the children when you are not at home and a maid to take care of the household chores.
 If you cannot afford both, consider filling in at least one post so that some of the responsibility is eased.

 When thinking of hiring help, do not just look at their wages and immediately consider it to be a waste of money.
-Instead, consider the time you save and how valuable that is.
+Instead, consider the time you save and how valuable that is for working parents.
 For instance, a maid might cost you US$200 per week.
-By hiring the maid, you might save about 3 hours per day.
+By hiring a maid, you might save about 3 hours per day.
 You can utilize these extra hours to boost your career, learn something new, or spend it with family.

 3. Keep work outside